 South Sudan - Child Survivors of War (CSW)

-Dr. Dessu Sam (Executive Director of CALM), visited South Sudan in June 2012 to conduct needs assessment on child survivors of war assistance.
-To help narrow the overwhelming need gap for survivors' assistance, with the help of local South Sudanese and expatriates in the capital Juba at, Dr. Sam established a new nonprofit organization known as Child Survivors of War (CSW) in Juba, South Sudan.
+Dr. Dessu Sam (Executive Director of CALM), visited South Sudan in June 2012 and conducted needs assessment on war victims assistance.
+To help narrow the overwhelming need gap for child war survivors' assistance, with the help of local South Sudanese and expatriates in the capital Juba, Dr. Sam established a new nonprofit organization known as Child Survivors of War (CSW) in Juba, South Sudan.

 CSW was established with the aim of helping children maimed by landmines, explosive remnants of war, and aerial bombing with rehabilitation, education and documentation in South Sudan.
 CSW was a registered humanitarian NGO in South Sudan (Ministry of Justice Reg.
 No. 1,468), and the Relief and Rehabilitation Commission (serial number: 224).
 CALM handed over the full operation of CSW to local South Sudanese in 2013.